Motif of Sakura

 Pic of kikuzake.
 From Photo-AC.

-One example is kikuzake (菊酒) , which people would drink as they strolled through those beautiful floral gardens an gazed upon at these flowers In the past.
+One example is kikuzake (菊酒) , which people would drink as they strolled through those beautiful floral garden, gazing upon these flowers in the past.
 Kikuzake stands for “chrysanthemum wine”, which is made with the actual flower.
 If placed in a cup, then the actual flower or a few petals would be placed inside to float on the surface.
 This went along with the celebration, as consuming it in this fashion synonymous to getting eternal life and/or warding evil.
 In actually, chrysanthemums are filled with nutrients such as vitamin C, vitamin E, and Glutathione.
 Even though these wouldn’t really grant you eternal life, drinking kikuzake would at least help you to stay healthy just for a little bit.

 A bowl of kurigohan incorporated in a meal.
 From Photo-AC.